Self-Growth, Random Thoughts kaels Self-Growth, Random Thoughts kaels

 Critical Thinking, Critical Consumption, Cultural Humility, Cultural Competency - Why We Need It All.

-All I think about is how much of a critical thinker I am, how much of a critical consumer I am.
-I question basically everything, especially because I never really used to at a young age.
+I question everything, especially because I never really used to at a young age.

-The more I consume media, the more aware I become of the biases that occur just within the internet.
-It’s just so in your face.
-For example, if you look up sh*t like “casual outfits”, do you notice the demographic?
-Or just when you look up anything, period.
-This can be on any search engine, like Google TikTok, Pinterest, YouTube, etc.
+Search engines specifically become impacted by the algorithm bias.
+For example, if you look up sh*t like “casual outfits,” do you notice the demographic?
+Or just when you look up anything, period?
+This can be on any search engine, like Google, TikTok, Pinterest, YouTube, etc.

-When you have to specify who you’re looking up - for example: Asian light brown hairstyle - it just implies that looking up “light brown hairstyle” doesn’t include Asian people.
-If you look up “light brown hairstyle”, what’s the demographic?
+When you have to specify who you’re looking up—for example: Asian girl light brown hairstyle—it just implies that looking up “light brown hairstyle” doesn’t include Asian people.
+If you look up “light brown hairstyle,” what’s the demographic?

 The thing is, we can’t just put this all on the consumers.
 What about the creators of these technologies?
 There needs to be some accountability within that realm, too.
-There needs to be a real change, there needs to be true representation and inclusion within these tech companies, as to prevent instances in which underrepresented communities become disproportionately affected by biased algorithms.
+There needs to be a real change; there needs to be true representation and inclusion within these tech companies to prevent instances in which underrepresented communities become disproportionately affected by biased algorithms.

-I, obviously, don’t want to disregard performative actions that occur within society.
-It takes more than just having someone as a “face of diversity and inclusion”, it’s not the flex you think it is, mr. institution.
-Listening, learning, and seeking different experiences and stories from all different kinds of people is what’s going to really help you with learning and understanding what inclusivity and representation really means.
+I don’t want to disregard performative actions that occur either.
+It takes more than just having someone as a “face of diversity and inclusion”; it’s not the flex you think it is, Mr. Institution.
+Listening, learning, and seeking different experiences and stories from all different kinds of people is what’s going to really help with learning and understanding what inclusivity and representation really means.
 You have to really step outside of your own circle to learn from and listen to others, to create true change within society.

 With that important tangent, let’s circle back to being critical consumers of the media.
 As mentioned, it shouldn’t be put solely on us to seek and question the media that we consume; there should definitely be change created within these tech spaces, which is also part of an even longer conversation that I am so glad to talk about, too.
 But, that’s not necessarily what we’re talking about now.

-With being a critical consumer, comes being a critical thinker.
+With being a critical consumer comes being a critical thinker.
 This helps to understand and dig deep into what the media is trying to say and make you think about the ways you consume media.
+Who posted this?
+What are their beliefs?
+Is there already bias embedded by the owner of this media post?

 That just felt necessary to say.
 You can’t just believe everything that is handed to you.
 Question it.
 It’s okay to.
-I get it, that’s not what you’re taught in school growing up.
-You’re not taught how to think or how to learn.
+That’s not what you’re taught in school growing up.
+You’re not taught how to think or how to learn (I mean, unless you’re a curious learner, which I was not, haha).
 You just “learn” random “facts” and sh*t.
-That can be part of a larger conversation and to get a glimpse into it, read more here!
+That can be part of a larger conversation, and to get a glimpse into it, read more here!

 We are taught to basically memorize and regurgitate facts.
-It was rare that someone wanted to learn, because no one really taught us how to actually learn or really have fun with learning.
-No one truly connected with material that was presented to us.
-You’re basically just taught how to memorize things, how to take information as it is - and barely on how to critically think, be problem solvers, be culturally competent, and exhibit cultural humility.
+It was rare that someone wanted to learn because no one really taught us how to actually learn or really have fun with learning.
+No one truly connected with the material that was presented to us.
+You’re basically just taught how to memorize things, how to take information as it is—and barely on how to critically think, be problem solvers, be culturally competent, and exhibit cultural humility.

-That’s just a small snippet into what the education system should be implementing into their curriculum, especially in schools who have large populations of underrepresented communities.
+That’s just a small snippet into what the education system should be implementing into their curriculum, especially in schools that have large populations of underrepresented communities.

-I just think that implementing all of this into the education system, granting more money and resources to the education system, would be a proactive approach to social justice.
+I just think that implementing all of this into the education system and granting more money and resources to the education system would be a proactive approach to social justice.

-It’s - UGH- an institution so it makes it a lot harder to try to get things like this implemented - like cultural competency, cultural humility, and all that.
-We’d be teaching children to question what’s presented to them, as they should, and, unfortunately, there’s a lot of places that would definitely oppose this.
+It’s an institution (UGH), so it makes it a lot harder to try to get things like this implemented—like cultural competency, cultural humility, and all that.
+We’d be teaching children to question what’s presented to them, as they should, and, unfortunately, there are a lot of places that would definitely oppose this.
 It’s definitely a more progressive approach, which would, unfortunately, create a lot of chaos and backlash.
 That is also part of a larger conversation.

-With all that said, be aware of what’s being put out on the internet, in whatever capacity.
-Understand that representation and inclusion is important in all aspects of media consumption.
-Representation and inclusion is important for communities and individuals.
+With all that said, be aware of what’s being put out on the internet in whatever capacity.
+Understand that representation and inclusion are important in all aspects of media consumption.
+Representation and inclusion are important for communities and individuals.
 Representation helps with connection, and inclusion helps with cultural competency and cultural humility.
-All of this, in turn, helps build empathy and helps us strive towards social justice.
+All of this, in turn, helps build empathy and helps us strive toward social justice.

 xoxo,